intltechventures/Consulting.Project.Tools/Discovery/Initial_Questions.md

 11. What are the key constraints/limitations blocking you from success today?

+12. What are the important initiatives that your competitors are launching now/soon - that worry you most?

-12. Do you have the right:
+13. Do you have the right:
   a.
 Culture?
   b.
 Processes?
   c.
 Technology?